hassinehamza/game_of_shutl/README.md

 Please don't spend more than 90 minutes on the test - it's fine not to complete all the features - just make sure that the features you do complete are done to a standard that you're happy with.
 Please complete the features in order.

-To submit, fork our repo and add 'samsworldofno' as a collaborator.
+To submit, fork our repo and share the link back to us.
 Bonus points for committing along the way and highlighting in your commit logs when a given feature was completed.

 On the name: Our old tech test was the [game of life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) - but the Game of Shutl is much more interesting :)